Legislature > LRL Home > Services

 A Window on the History of Legislators and Legislative Sessions

-Since it began in 1969, Library staff members have built files on legislators.
+Since the Library began in 1969, staff members have created files on legislators.
 Older news clipping

 electronically to legislators and staff.